-A solid router is literally the centerpiece of our home network.
-Some might mistakenly think that any old gear will get the job done, but the router is a critical component in the modern home.
-Multiple devices and increasing bandwidth requirements are all pushing the router, network, and internet connection to their limits.
-When it comes to PC gaming, the router is frequently under heavy load as it tries to deliver bleeding edge performance.
-After you’ve spent the serious cash for choice parts on your gaming rig, the next step is to find a router to match and deliver on the ‘total experience.’
-A router needs to cope not only with our current performance needs, but also the future demands of 4K video, Twitch streaming, VR, and the like.
+A solid router is the centerpiece of the home network.
+As our lives get more and more digital, multiple devices and increasing bandwidth requirements all push the router, network, and internet connection to their limits.
+When it comes to PC gaming, this means the router is frequently under heavy load to deliver bleeding edge performance.
+The best gaming router is one that can cope not only with our current performance needs, but also the future demands of 4K video, Twitch streaming, VR, and the like.

 The main feature that a gaming router needs to include is Quality of Service settings (QoS).
-This helps prioritize gaming traffic over other content, ensuring smooth frame rates during game play.
-This helps when other people on the network are consuming bandwidth, such as streaming videos or downloading game files.
+This helps prioritize gaming traffic over other content, ensuring low latency during game play.
+This becomes even more critical when other people on the network are simultaneously consuming bandwidth, such as streaming videos or downloading game files.

 As a general recommendation, if your router is sporting 802.11n or older wireless, it’s definitely time to see what modern router hardware can do to bring your network up to speed.
-And of course, don’t forget to check out our Buying Guide for a wireless client adapter—there’s no sense running an 802.11ac router with support for four streams if you’re using a client adapter that is outdated.
+And of course, don’t forget to check out our buying guide for a wireless USB adapter—there’s no sense running an 802.11ac router with support for four streams if you’re using an outdated client adapter.